-We have audited the accompanying consolidated balance sheets of Communications Systems, Inc., and subsidiaries (the "Company"), as of December 31, 2012 and 2011, and the related consolidated statements of income and comprehensive income, changes in stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2012.
-Our audits also included the financial statement schedule listed in the index at Item 15.
-These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the consolidated financial statements and financial statement schedule based on our audits.
+We have audited the accompanying consolidated balance sheets of Communications Systems, Inc., and subsidiaries (the "Company") as of December 31, 2013 and 2012, and the related consolidated statements of income (loss) and comprehensive income (loss), changes in stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2013.
+Our audits also included the financial statement schedule listed in the Index at Item 15.
+These financial statements and financial statement schedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements and financial statement schedule based on our audits.